Visit the Landscape Architectural Accreditation Board (LAAB) website for assistance finding accredited education programs in landscape architecture.

 Applicants should refer to the Blue Book, Pages 14-15 (covering South Dakota Codified Law (SDCL) 36-18A-30) as well as Page 34 (covering Administrative Rule of South Dakota (ARSD) 20:38:30:04) for specific information regarding education requirements for licensure as a Landscape Architect.
 Applicants should refer to the Blue Book, Pages 14 and 15 (covering SDCL 36-18A-30) as well as Pages 35 and 37 (covering ARSD 20:38:31:01 and 20:38:31:05) for specific information regarding experience requirements for licensure as a Landscape Architect.

-Visit the Council of Landscape Architectural Registration Boards (CLARB) website for information regarding scheduled dates for Sections 1, 2, 3 and 4 of the landscape architecture examinations.
+Visit the Council of Landscape Architectural Registration Boards (CLARB) website for information regarding scheduled dates.

 Please visit our Fees Web page for information on fees involved in the licensure of landscape architects.